 Thomas A. Mackie

-According to Chambers USA, Tom’s strengths are his “excellent technical knowledge and excellent client communication.”
-He is “one of the best solid waste lawyers in the state, bar none.”
+According to Chambers USA, Tom “has a broad environmental practice encompassing experience across a broad range of complex matters.”
+According to one client, “Tom is outstanding: He is very smart, well focused and understands the multiple interactions of the complicated Massachusetts regulatory environment.”
 Clients quoted in Best Lawyers, where he has been listed for ten years, call him “a pioneer in the field of environmental law,” “at the head of his class on environmental matters,” “an outstanding attorney with attention to detail and common sense,” and “knowledgeable, levelheaded and unflappable.”

-Recently, the MassDEP Commissioner appointed Tom to the Commonwealth’s Solid Waste Advisory Committee.
-He also currently serves as Chairman of the Board of Directors of the Environmental Business Council and on the Steering Committee of the Massachusetts Chapter of the National Waste and Recycling Association.
-As part of his pro-bono work, Tom serves on the Board of Directors of Keep Massachusetts Beautiful and the Virginia Thurston Healing Garden, Inc. Tom regularly chairs and speaks at seminars on environmental issues for the Environmental Business Council of New England, Boston Bar Association, and Massachusetts Continuing Legal Education.
-He is the author of “Solid Waste Law and Regulation” in Massachusetts Environmental Law.
+Tom serves on the Commonwealth’s Solid Waste Advisory Committee.
+He also currently serves on the Environmental Business Council and on the Steering Committee of the Massachusetts Chapter of the National Waste and Recycling Association.
+As part of his pro-bono work, Tom serves as Chairman of the Board of Directors of Keep Massachusetts Beautiful and as Clerk of the Virginia Thurston Healing Garden, Inc. Tom regularly chairs and speaks at seminars on environmental issues for the Environmental Business Council of New England, Boston Bar Association, and Massachusetts Continuing Legal Education.
+He is the co-author with Peter Durning of “Solid Waste Law and Regulation” in Massachusetts Environmental Law.
 Tom holds a BS in biology from Hobart College and a J.D., cum laude, from Suffolk University Law School.
 He is admitted to practice in Massachusetts and New York.